Rough Boys

-"Rough Boys" is the debut solo single written and performed by English musician Pete Townshend, released in 1980 from his second solo album Empty Glass.
+"Rough Boys" is the debut solo single written and performed by the English rock musician Pete Townshend, released in 1980 from his third solo studio album Empty Glass.
 Known for its homoerotic lyrics, the song was a minor chart hit in both the United Kingdom and the United States.

 Background

-Townshend dedicated "Rough Boys" to the Sex Pistols as well as his children, Emma and Minta, on the album sleeve of Empty Glass.
+Townshend dedicated "Rough Boys" to the English punk rock band the Sex Pistols as well as his children, Emma and Minta, on the album sleeve of Empty Glass.

-Rock star Alice Cooper said of the song, "You have Pete's sexual ambiguity going on here — it sounds like a gay song.
+American rock singer Alice Cooper said of the song, "You have Pete's sexual ambiguity going on here — it sounds like a gay song.
 I still don't know exactly what he was trying to say with that song, but I love it, whatever it is.
 Pete's an amazing mystery."

-During a 1989 interview with Timothy White, Townshend made reference to the song "Rough Boys", calling the song a "coming out, an acknowledgment of the fact that I'd had a gay life, and that I understood what gay sex was about.
+During a 1989 interview with American rock music journalist Timothy White, Townshend made reference to the song "Rough Boys", calling the song a "coming out, an acknowledgment of the fact that I'd had a gay life, and that I understood what gay sex was about.
 I know how it feels to be a woman because I am a woman."
 Five years later, in an interview with Playboy, he said, "I did an interview about it, saying that 'Rough Boys' was about being gay, and in the interview I also talked about my 'gay life,' which—I meant—was actually about the friends I've had who are gay.
 So the interviewer kind of dotted the t's and crossed the i's and assumed that this was a coming out, which it wasn't at all."

 The song was performed by Townshend with his band the Who regularly during their 1989 tour.
-A recording of one of these performances can be found on the live album Join Together.
+A recording of one of these performances can be found on their two-disc live box set Join Together (1990).